I. C. Vissarion: Sburătorul and Steluța

 Describing himself as "thrifty and without a single vice", Vissarion had stored revenue from his literary activity toward buying gravel bars on the Argeș and had used them to set up his own coppice.
 Literary historian Ștefan Ion Ghilimescu notes that the "naughty peasant writer" was, in fact, an important landowner and gamekeeper, with estates covering parts of Costeștii din Vale, Zăvoiu Orbului, and Puțu cu Salcie.
 It was on one of these plots that his sons Grigore and Garibaldi hunted down a rabid wolf in April 1937—an event that made the national news.
 Vissarion Sr had more free time on his hands—as reported by his youngest son Octav, he "spent most of his time in his room, reading"; often, while "waiting for his muse", he also played the jaw harp.
 However, he still presented himself to the outside world as a destitute man.
-By the end of 1939, he was engaged in furious correspondence with his Cartea Românească publishers, accusing them of having hidden the best-selling status of his novels and taking steps to reduce his profit margin.
-One of the letters ended in a curse: "What am I left with other than [...] to address myself to a God I'm sure you don't believe in, and say: may they never again see their children at the table, may their line extinguish itself before they do".
+In September 1937, the Iron Guard's Mircea Streinul informed his readers that Vissarion was "a great storyteller", but that he was subject to "a revolting boycott" by "the kikes".